-CR: She sits down and says “Oh nothing” and I said “No really what’s wrong?”, she said “Oh the dollar.
+Carl Richards: She sits down and says “Oh nothing” and I said “No really what’s wrong?”, she said “Oh the dollar.
 I’m just so worried about the dollar.”
 At this

-RP: Focusing on this intersection of what matters and what you can control is useful in life generally and not just when it comes to investing.
+Robin Powell: Focusing on this intersection of what matters and what you can control is useful in life generally and not just when it comes to investing.
 It can save you a great deal of time and unnecessary worry.

-CR: The good news with investing and particularly if you think more about wealth management in general like more broadly than just investing, is if you were to make a list of all the things that actually mattered, most of the things we have control over.
+Carl Richards: The good news with investing and particularly if you think more about wealth management in general like more broadly than just investing, is if you were to make a list of all the things that actually mattered, most of the things we have control over.
 Asset allocation, our behaviour, when we retire… There is a whole long list of things we have control over.

 There is one noticeable thing that matters a lot that we have no control over and that’s our return.
 In other words, the markets.
-We spend 80% of our time talking and worrying about the one thing and I am just suggesting that we should maybe flip that a little bit.
+We spend 80% of our time talking and worrying about one thing and I am just suggesting that we should maybe flip that a little bit.
 It does not mean ignore that thing, I am just saying why don’t we spend a little bit more time talking about the things that we do have control over that also matter?